CodeYourFuture/tech-products-demo/.devcontainer/README.md

 ### Codespaces login

 Because of the way Codespaces work, it's even more awkward to get the login working.
-As above you can override the `/authorize` endpoint, but you need to use the app's public URL (this port will be automatically forwarded):
+As above you can override the `/authorize` endpoint, but you need to use the app's public URL:

 ```
 OAUTH_AUTHORIZE_ENDPOINT="https://$CODESPACE_NAME-4212.preview.app.github.dev/login/oauth/authorize"